sylk80/tictactoe_team/NOTES.md

 Driver: Julian
 Navigator: Balazs

--   🚧 Fix the togglePlayer function
 -   ✅ Create Unit test for checking the togglePlayer

+# Pomodoro 18

+Driver: Julian
+Navigator: Balazs

+-   ✅ Fix the togglePlayer function
+-   ✅ Refactor it to getCurrentPlayer
 -   When game ends, game message is printed